networknt/light-4j/docs/content/tutorials/microservices.md

 enableVerifyScope to false so that we can use a long lived token to test from curl without getting new tokens each time.

+Open src/main/resources/config/security.json in api_b/api_c/api_d folder and
-Open security.json and update enableVerifyJwt and enableVerifyScope to true.
+update enableVerifyJwt and enableVerifyScope to true.
 The following is what looks like for API B, C and D.

 ```
 {